tatsumoto-ren/tatsumoto-ren.github.io/blog/why-does-premature-reading-cripple-phonetic-awareness.md

 ## Final Thoughts

+When you're just starting out with a new language, reading can have negative long-term effects on your **perception** and **pronunciation** in that language.

+* The impact on perception affects the language flow, or how quickly and effortlessly you can construct sentences in your head compared to native speakers.
+* The impact on pronunciation affects how you sound, how your pronunciation differs from that of native speakers.
+  When learners rely heavily on written text before fully internalizing the language's sound system, they develop bad pronunciation.

-If you're learning your target language primarily to enjoy content, such as reading light novels or watching anime, and you don't plan to live in Japan or speak with natives, you shouldn't care about your accent and the balance between listening and reading.
+If you're learning your target language primarily **to enjoy content**, such as reading light novels or watching anime, and you don't plan to live in a country where the language is spoken or speak with native speakers, you don't need to worry too much about your accent or the balance between listening and reading.
-Immerse with what you want to immerse.

-On the other hand,
+In this case, feel free to immerse in any content you enjoy.

+However,
-if you aim for prefect pronunciation, it makes sense to delay reading until after you've learned to understand the TL through sound alone.
+if you aim for **perfect pronunciation**, consider delaying reading until you can understand the TL through sound alone.
+This approach can help you develop a more native-like linguistic intuition.